CloudWebManage/cwm-worker-operator/README.md

 Deploy using one of the following options:

-- Use the published Docker images:l
+- Use the published Docker images:

   - Create a docker pull secret:

     ```shell